Kootenay Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment reached 5,260 in December 2024, it gained 110 jobs from November and grew by 390 jobs year-over-year.
+• Total local employment reached 6,980 in August 2025, it rose by 80 jobs from July and rose by 360 jobs year-over-year.

 Employment Trends